 Mary also cofounded Flapjack, a food and travel entertainment company, and produced the documentary “A Chef’s Voyage” in 2020.
 Mary is a founding board member of Active Cultures, works with No Kid Hungry/Share Our Strength, and has served on the boards of Women Chefs & Restaurateurs and the Angelman Syndrome Foundation.
 Wagstaff Media & Marketing was included in Forbes’ inaugural list of America’s Best PR Firms, and Mary was recognized by Los Angeles Business Journal’s Women’s Leadership Awards.
 She was honored with a Lifetime Achievement Award from Hospitality Sales and Marketing Association International in 2022.

-Olivier founded TCI Research, now formally part of MMGY Global, in 2010 as a way of combining his passion for travel with his 20-plus years of experience in research and data intelligence acquired in global companies.
-As a specialist in visitor experience and destination reputation, he has worked for more than 100 international and local destinations and travel brands.
-He is a regular speaker at travel international forums and past president of the Europe Chapter of TTRA (Travel and Tourism Research Association).
-He was awarded Best Travel Market Research CEO 2017 by the EU Business News Agency.
+Olivier founded TCI Research, now formally part of MMGY Global, in 2010 as a way of combining his passion for travel with his 20-plus years of experience in research and data intelligence that he acquired through his work with global companies.
+Now as SVP of Global Intel Solutions, he uses his expertise as a specialist in visitor experience and destination reputation to help hundreds of destinations and travel brands across the globe.
+He is a regular speaker at international travel forums and a past president of the Europe Chapter of the Travel and Tourism Research Association (TTRA).
+Olivier received the Best Travel Market Research CEO award in 2017 from the EU Business News Agency.

 As founder and former Managing Director of MMGY NextFactor, which he established in 2015, Paul successfully delivered strategic plans and tourism master plans for several destination marketing organizations (DMOs), governments, nonprofit organizations, hotels and airports around the world.
 He completed organizational reviews and developed start-up plans and business plans for new ventures while facilitating over 300 planning retreats and leading several major community consultation and engagement processes.